Veridise/veridise-docs/zkvanguard/detectors/uc-outputs.md

 ---
 sidebar_position: 4
-title: Under-Constrained Outputs
+title: Underconstrained Outputs
-description: Finds under-constrained output signals.
+description: Finds underconstrained output signals.
 ---

-# Under-Constrained Outputs (`uc-outputs`)
+# Underconstrained Outputs (`uc-outputs`)

 ## Summary and Usage

-The Under-Constrained Output (UCO) detector finds under-constrained output vulnerabilities in ZK circuit code.
+The Underconstrained Output (UCO) detector finds underconstrained output vulnerabilities in ZK circuit code.
 The UCO detector looks to see if a used output from a component is constrained either by an input value or a single constant value;
-if neither is true, then the output is not constrained and can result in a vulnerability, as a malicious actor may be able to create valid proofs for bogus statements when outputs are under-constrained.
+if neither is true, then the output is not constrained and can result in a vulnerability, as a malicious actor may be able to create valid proofs for bogus statements when outputs are underconstrained.

 ### Usage